GarnetKoebel/Eng-Proj-6/2000 - Codebase/2100 - Front End/HTML/README.md

-This folder contains the HTML codebase
+This folder contains the HTML code